 I can’t tell you how much my children love these navajo tacos.
 They love the bread so much, but I love that I can get them to eat chili, which some of them wouldn’t normally do.
 Of course, the fry bread is delicious by itself and they try to eat it alone, but I make them have at least one with all the healthy stuff on it first.

 Have you ever made Navajo tacos from scratch?
 You should try.
 It’s a lot easier than you may think.
+Do you know how to make Navajo tacos now?
+I hope so.
+Have fun!

 This simple Navajo Tacos recipe is super-easy because the dough doesn't have to rise and pulls together in a few minutes.
 You can even get away with only putting a little oil in the bottom of a pan.
 And bonus - the chili pulls together in a few minutes.
 My kids totally love this stuff!